jollyjerr/knowledge/programming/robotics/mapping.md

                 point_y < self.south_edge)

     def intersects(self, other):
-        """Does Rect object other interesect this Rect?""" return not (other.west_edge > self.east_edge or
+        """Does Rect object other intersect this Rect?""" return not (other.west_edge > self.east_edge or
                     other.east_edge < self.west_edge or
                     other.north_edge > self.south_edge or